Not everything is negotiable, but property prices are…

 Have you ever called your broker to buy shares and asked for a discount?
 Or have you ever gone into Zara or Mr Price and tried to negotiate a lower price?
 Of course not… Because the price is not negotiable.

 But in property everything is negotiable.
-Sellers don’t always act rationally, and there are many reasons why sellers would sell a property for less than its market value including:
+Sellers don’t always act rationally, and there are many reasons why sellers urgently need to sell a property, and why they would sell it for less than its market value, including:

-Imagine you can buy a property with a market value of R900 000 for R760 000.
-You finance the property 100% and only pay the transfer and bond registration fees of about R36 000.
-And even though you finance the property for R760 000, you register the bond for R900 000 (the market value).
+Imagine you can buy a property with a market value of R900 000 for R750 000.
+You finance the property 100% and only pay the transfer and bond registration fees of about R50 000.
+And even though you finance the property for R750 000, you register the bond for R900 000 (the market value).

-Six months to one year later, you refinance the property for R900 000, which means that you get R140 000 in your pocket.
-With this you can cover the initial transfer and bond registration fees and the new costs to refinance and still have R100 000 in your bank account.
-Of course, your monthly bond will go up with about R1 200 to R1 400, but as your rental income increases every year, your shortfall becomes less until it eventually becomes a surplus.
+Six months to one year later, you refinance the property for R900 000, which means that you get R150 000 in your pocket.
+With this you can cover the initial transfer and bond registration fees and still have R100 000 in your bank account.
+Of course, your monthly bond will go up with about a R1 000, but as your rental income increases annually, your cash flow improves on the property.

-You park the R100 000 in an access or flexi-bond and withdraw your shortfall from that amount monthly.
-Your shortfall will become a surplus long before your R100 000 runs out.
+With the R150 000 that you refinanced, you pay yourself back the R50 000 for the transfer fees and bond registration costs.
+You then park the R100 000 in an access or flexi-bond and withdraw your shortfall amount needed (if applicable) from your access or flexi-bond monthly.
+Your shortfall should become a surplus long before your R100 000 runs out as rental income escalates over the years.

 Chester L Karrass said, “In business as in life, you don’t get what you deserve, you get what you negotiate.”
 So, get ready, set, and negotiate!